bspk-www/bspk-www.github.io/docs/src/about.md

     anchor: "#global-section"
 intro:
   title: Our mission
-  content: To be the platform of choice for consultative sales teams.
+  content: To create a better shopping experience for ALL.
   id: mission-section
 alignedImage:
   src: "/images/about/HappyWomenCustomer.jpg"